Wednesday, 18 December 2024

 Global impact of restrictions

 The effects of these restrictions extend beyond China.
 Taiwan Semiconductor Manufacturing Company (TSMC), the world’s leading chipmaker, has taken steps to limit its services to Chinese companies.
-Recently, TSMC tightened its customer screening processes after a chip it made was used in a device.
-The company has suspended 7-nanometre foundry services for Chinese AI chip developers, with reports suggesting that Samsung Electronics might follow suit.
+Recently, TSMC tightened its customer screening processes after a chip it made was used in a Huawei device.
+The company has suspended 7-nanometre foundry services for Chinese chip developers, with reports suggesting that Samsung Electronics might follow suit.

 US analysts speculate that these actions could soon be formalised, potentially banning global firms from producing advanced Chinese chip designs altogether.